Sri Lanka

 If you didn’t get to spot a leopard on your first safari, there is the opportunity to return to return to Wilpattu this morning.

-In the late afternoon your driver will take you to Pidurangala, a hill located opposite Sigiriya.
+In the late afternoon (if you’re feeling energetic enough!) your driver will take you to Pidurangala, a hill located opposite Sigiriya.
 You can climb to the top for sunset for sensational views over the Lion’s Rock.
 The top part of the climb involves a bit of scrambling up a couple of boulders but the views from the top are stunning.

 Read More